April 17, 2004

 Bill was Senior Journalist in Residence at Duke University's Sanford Institution for Public Policy in 1994, where he taught a course on rural development.
 In 1996, he was the Ford Foundation Writer in Residence at MDC, Inc., a rural development think tank in Chapel Hill, N.C.

-We'll also talk to Phil Myrick, of Project for Public Spaces in New York, about the workshop he leads,Ê"How to Turn a Place Around."
+We'll also talk to Phil Myrick, of Project for Public Spaces in New York, about the workshop he leads,Ê

 Phil is assistant vice president and project director at Project for Public Spaces in New York.
 The organization has been working to promote great public spaces for 30 years.
 Phil is leading the organization's workshop on "How to Turn a Place Around: Creating Great Neighborhood Spaces."